 Sedation does produce some amnesiac effects, so the details of your appointment will be fuzzy–and it will be over before you can say “aah.”

 If you have any questions about sedation dentistry, we would love to speak with you.
-Contact your Vernon dentists, Dr. Bicknell, Dr. Denk, or Dr. Montian, at Pleasant Valley Dental today!
+Contact your Vernon dentists, Dr. Bicknell, Dr. Denk, Dr. Montian, or Dr. Hau at Pleasant Valley Dental today!